restic/restic/doc/Design.md

 contents.

 *Storage ID*: A storage ID is the SHA-256 hash of the content stored in the repository.
-This ID is needed in order to load the file from the repository.
+This ID is required in order to load the file from the repository.

 Repository Format
 =================